The Complete Simple Guide to English Tenses with Infographics

 • Will Egypt win the world cup this year?

-2. To make a promise to do something, offer to do something, or refuse to do something.
+2. When you make a promise to do something, offer to do something, or refuse to do something.
 It can also be used to ask for help.

 • I will buy you an ice cream if you want one (offer/promise).